rubyforgood/casa/LINUX_SETUP.md

 If the tests all pass and you can access the running Rails server from the host OS, then your installation is successful.

+## Editing Files on the VM

+To edit files on the Vagrant VM, you can use `vim`, which will already be installed.
+In addition, you can use any editor on your host OS that is capable of editing files over SSH.
+You can start looking into this [here](https://code.visualstudio.com/docs/remote/ssh-tutorial).